 What are the fitness requirements for our pilgrimages?

-- We suggest that pilgrims be able to walk two to three miles at a comfortable pace.
+- We suggest that pilgrims should be able to walk two to three miles at a decent pace.
+Stairways are often encountered, some of them steep.
+Someone unused to walking like this may find out pilgrimages too strenuous.

-- Most courses require extensive walking over rough terrain, a large number of irregular steps, steep hills, and uneven pavement.
-We suggest you bring a walking stick with you in case you need extra support.
+- Most courses require walking over rough terrain, a large number of irregular steps, steep hills, and uneven pavements.
+A walking pole can be helpful if you need extra support.

 - Supportive walking shoes are suggested for all of our programs.